falcosan/mcp/README.md

   q: "search kiosco antonio",
 });

-// Use LLM inference to choose the most appropriate tool
+// Use AI inference to choose the most appropriate tool
-// First enable LLM inference
+// First enable AI inference
 client.setUseAI(true);

 // Then process a user query